Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 ## Ownership

 Either the server (default) or any connected and approved client owns each NetworkObject.
 By default, Netcode for GameObjects is [server-authoritative](../terms-concepts/client-server.md), which means only the server can spawn and despawn NetworkObjects, but you can also build [distributed authority](../terms-concepts/distributed-authority.md) games where clients have the authority to spawn and despawn NetworkObjects as well.

+If you're creating a client-server game and you want a client to control more than one NetworkObject, use the following ownership methods.

 The default `NetworkObject.Spawn` method assumes server-side ownership: